 A number of ongoing air quality management measures were implemented at Metropolitan Coal to manage and mitigate air quality impacts, as reported in previous Annual Reviews.
-During the review period, Metropolitan Coal installed upgraded stockpile sprays and plumbing infrastructure, providing greater spray coverage and dust suppression to the main stockpile area.
+Metropolitan Coal will continue to seek opportunities to manage and mitigate air quality impacts at the site.